 According to a study by AAA, smoking cigarettes accounts for about one percent of all distracted driving auto accidents.
 One percent doesn't sound like a whole lot until you think about how many people it affects.
 If we're a nation with three million accidents a year, and a third of them are caused by distracted driving, and one percent of those are caused from smoking, that's 1,000 accidents a year.
 One hundred and fifty of those wrecks will be fatal, statistically.
 It's needless.

-The National Institutes of Health recently published a report which thoroughly examined the impact of smoking while driving and its consequences on road safety.
-The study found that on average, people who smoked while driving were even more distracted than people who used a cell phone.
-Cigarette smokers averaged 12.0 seconds of distraction (equitable to traveling 525 feet without looking at the road), while cell phone users averaged 10.6 seconds of distraction (traveling 492 feet).
+The National Institutes of Heath published a report that examined the impact of smoking while driving and its consequences on road safety.
+The study found that, on average, people who smoke while driving are even more distracted than people who use a cell phone.
+Cigarette smokers averaged 12.0 seconds of distraction (which is like traveling 525 feet without looking at the road), while cell phone users averaged 10.6 seconds of distraction (traveling 492 feet).

 The Federal Motor Carrier Safety Administration heavily discourages smoking while driving in its training material for CDL drivers.
 Remember, CDL drivers are driving trucks - their job already poses more danger without additional distractions.
 The FMCSA conducted its own 5-year study into the dangers of smoking while driving a truck and similarly discovered that smoking was a source of distraction in 0.9 percent of distraction-related crashes.